tobyhodges/building-communities/blogpost-AK.md

 This should be close to the first step in building any community and is imperative for adding value which in turn is what drives voluntary participation.

 *And it all started with a survey*: we all started with some form of surveying our communities.
 An important aspect of surveying for information is to find out both where the community is at and where they want to go.
-Activities can then be targeted towards the wishes of the community and a higher rate of engagement and voluntary participation.
+Activities can then be targeted towards the wishes and needs of the community to generate a higher rate of engagement and voluntary participation.

+> *COST* is an EU-funded programme that enables researchers to set up their interdisciplinary research networks in Europe and beyond.
+We provide funds for organising conferences, meetings, training schools, short scientific exchanges or other networking activities in a wide range of scientific topics.
+By creating open spaces where people and ideas can grow, we unlock the full potential of science.

 **more detail on what the NEUBIAS COST action funding was used for